On the Nielsen-Thomsen sequence: The Rotation map of *-homomorphisms

 \section{The Rotation map of *-homomorphisms}

 In \cite{NT96}, Nielsen and Thomsen pointed out that the Hausdorffized algebraic $\K_1$-group contains information unseen by the Elliott invariant, and hence, is essential for classifying *-homomorphisms.
 They observed that this group splits between the $\K_1$-group and traces together with projections, giving rise to the \emph{Nielsen-Thomsen sequence}.
 Notably, they showed that this sequence splits \textquoteleft unnaturally\textquoteright\ at the morphism level.
 In this section, we delve deeper into this phenomenon by introducing the notions of Nielsen-Thomsen bases, rotation maps and diagonalisable morphisms.
-As a consequence, we are then able to quantify how *-homomorphisms affect the splitting behaviour via metrics that we construct.
-Let us first recall key preliminary facts around this sequence. \\
+As a consequence, we are then able to quantify how *-homomorphisms affect the splitting behavior via metrics that we construct.